A MESSAGE FROM THE EXECUTIVE DIRECTOR

 When trekking on a long and difficult hike, oftentimes one needs to stop, look back at how far they have come and then only can they look ahead, towards the horizon.

 This is exactly what ATD Fourth World USA did in 2024: we took the time to look back at sixty years of presence in the country, sixty years of building deep connections and relationships with families experiencing the injustice of poverty.
-While doing that, we took stock of our strengths and weaknesses: an honest introspection highlighting vital needs to strengthen our administrative needs as well as our human and financial resources.
+While doing that, we took stock of our strengths and weaknesses: an honest introspection highlighting a vital requirement to strengthen our administrative needs as well as our human and financial resources.

 So we took bold steps to redesign our internal operations towards more autonomy and efficiency.
 From hiring and working with consultants with expertise in nonprofit management to changing accountants and our payroll processing, we transformed our backend processes in order to be compliant again with current norms and regulations.
 Working closely with the Board, which gained two more members, we strengthened oversight and transparency at administrative and financial levels.

 In 2024-2025, local Action Teams in New York and New Mexico continued to build meaningful spaces for the participation of members with direct experience of poverty and discrimination, more specifically in the fields of housing and education.
-Children programs such as Story Gardens, the Festival of Arts and Learning and Tapori further developed and strengthened bonds between children and facilitators.
+Children programs such as Story Gardens, the Festival of Arts and Learning and Tapori further developed and strengthened rapport between children and facilitators.
 At the United Nations, delegations of community members with firsthand knowledge of family separation and institutional maltreatment took the floor to share their recommendations in front of policymakers and civil society members.

 Below we invite you to read in more detail about our progress and ongoing commitment with families experiencing stigma and discrimination.
 Your support gives us the fuel to continue on this long but meaningful walk towards a society free from poverty and injustice.